pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 Say your classifier has a 5% error rate.
 To make sure you have ~100 mislabeled examples in the Eyeball dev set, the Eyeball dev set would have to have about 2,000 examples (since 0.05*2,000 = 100).
 The lower your classifier’s error rate, the larger your Eyeball dev set needs to be in order to get a large enough set of errors to analyze.

+If you are working on a task that even humans cannot do well, then the exercise of examining an Eyeball dev set will not be as helpful because it is harder to figure out why the algorithm didn’t classify an example correctly.
+In this case, you might omit having an Eyeball dev set.

 How about the Blackbox dev set?
 We previously said that dev sets of around 1,000-10,000 examples are common.
 To refine that statement, a Blackbox dev set of 1,000-10,000 examples will often give you enough data to tune hyperparameters and select among models, though there is little harm in having even more data.
 A Blackbox dev set of 100 would be small but still useful.

 If you have a small dev set, then you might not have enough data to split into Eyeball and Blackbox dev sets that are both large enough to serve their purposes.
 Instead, your entire dev set might have to be used as the Eyeball dev set — i.e., you would manually examine all the dev set data.